BojanBosnjak/TestApplication/README.md

   * Put user: /users/{userId}
   * Delete user: /users/{userId}

-As Kanye West said:
+Database info

-> We're living the future so
+> In files you will find two sql files.
+One is for running the program locally **DataBase**.sql
-> the present is our past.
+> Second one is **AzureDB**.sql which is deployed on Azure.
+The only difference is data inside the databases.